hapax/hapax.github.io/assets/reality.md

 thermonuclear furnace, formed millions or billions of years ago from collapsing clouds of dust, and with a tortuous life history of its own.
-One of the brightest stars in the constellation is Betelguese, a star so huge that, if placed in the centre of our solar system, it would swallow up Jupiter.
+One of the brightest stars in the constellation is Betelguese, a star so huge that, if we put it in the center of our solar system, it would swallow Jupiter.
 Betelguese is a renegade.
 It grew up in a pocket of debris humorously called the OB1 Association, and perhaps as a result of some Star Wars, it got kicked out, and now hurtles through space at 30 km/s.
-As it travels through the interstellar medium (a light sprinkling of hydrogen and other elements) its magnetic field dislodges atoms from its path, forming what's called a bow shock, the same way that the prow of a boat creates a wake as it displaces water.
+As it travels through the interstellar medium (which is a light sprinkling of hydrogen and other elements) its magnetic field kicks atoms out of the way, forming what's called a bow shock, the same way that the prow of a boat creates a wake as it displaces water.
-The magnetic wake of Betelguese is three times wider than the solar system, and if you happen to have an infrared telescope, it's visible as a brilliant curve of light, marking the passage of this lonely ship through the deeps of space.
+The magnetic wake of Betelguese is three times wider than our solar system, and if you happen to have an infrared telescope, it's visible as a brilliant curve of light, marking the passage of this lonely ship through the deeps of space.